stryker-mutator/stryker-js/docs/configuration.md

   - `--mutate src/app/home/home.component.ts`, for one specific file
   - `--mutate "src/app/home/*.ts","!src/app/home/*.spec.ts"`, if you want to mutate just one specific directory

-With `mutate` you configure the subset of files to be mutated.
+With `mutate` you configure the subset of files or just one specific file to be mutated.
 These should be your _production code files_, and definitely not your test files.
 (Whereas with [`ignorePatterns`](#ignorepatterns-string) you prevent non-relevant files from being copied to the [sandbox directory](#tempDirName-string) in the first place)

 The default will try to guess your production code files based on sane defaults.
 It reads like this: